Rights and Freedoms of Students

 IV.
 Formal Academic Grievance Meeting

-(1) Arrange one meeting in which the Academic Dean (acting as a mediator), Chairperson, student and faculty member(s) will discuss and attempt to resolve the grievance.
+- (1) Arrange one meeting in which the Academic Dean (acting as a mediator), Chairperson, student and faculty member(s) will discuss and attempt to resolve the grievance.
+Attendance at this meeting by anyone other than the parties listed above, including anyone trained in the law, is not permitted.

 (2) Prepare a written report which describes the steps taken and the rationale for the Dean's decision rendered regarding the student's grievance, and